 You should then consider a number of inpatient rehab clinics that can accommodate your needs and offer a treatment plan which can benefit your recovery.
 Considering what’s important to you will make sure that your experience can be positive and that your expectations can be met.

-Considering a medically accredited and CQC registered rehab clinic is encouraged, opting for a clinic with high success rates is recommended, and selecting a treatment facility that is private and suitable is promoted.
+Choosing a medically accredited and CQC-registered rehab clinic is encouraged, opting for a clinic with high success rates is recommended, and selecting a treatment facility that is private and suitable is promoted.

 Email Icon Get in Touch